Vchitect/Latte/README.md

 If you want to try generating videos from text, just run `bash sample/t2v.sh`.
 All related checkpoints will download automatically.

+If you would like to measure the quantitative metrics of your generated results, please refer to [here](docs/datasets_evaluation.md).

 ## Training

 We provide a training script for Latte in [`train.py`](train.py).
+The structure of the datasets can be found [here](docs/datasets_evaluation.md).
 This script can be used to train class-conditional and unconditional
 Latte models.
 To launch Latte (256x256) training with `N` GPUs on the FaceForensics dataset :